Liouville hypersurfaces and connect sum cobordisms: Introduction

 The main result of this paper is the following theorem, whose proof appears in Section \ref{Sec:Cobordism}.

 \begin{thm} Let $\Mxi$ be a closed, possibly disconnected, $(2n+1)$-dimensional contact manifold.
 Suppose that there are two Liouville embeddings $i_{1},i_{2}:\Sdom\rightarrow\Mxi$ with disjoint images.
 Then there is an exact symplectic cobordism $\Ldom$ whose negative boundary is $\Mxi$ and whose positive boundary is $\#_{\Sdom}\Mxi$.
-Moreover, if $\Sdom$ admits a Stein structure, then so does the cobordism $\Ldom$. \end{thm}
+Moreover, if $\Sdom$ admits a Weinstein structure, then so does the cobordism $\Ldom$. \end{thm}

-The proof of Theorem \ref{Thm:Cobordism} consists of attaching a symplectic handle $(H_{\Sigma},\omega_{\beta})$ to the symplectization of $\Mxi$.
-Note that the cobordism $(W,\lambda)$ described above is always Stein when dim$(M)=3$ as every 2-dimensional Liouville domain admits a Stein structure.
-The proof of Theorem \ref{Thm:Cobordism} provides an explicit Weinstein handle decomposition of the cobordism $(W,\lambda)$ in the event that $\Sdom$ admits the structure of a Stein domain.
+The proof of Theorem \ref{Thm:Cobordism} consists of attaching a symplectic handle $(\mathcal{H}_{\Sigma},\omega_{\beta})$ to the symplectization of $\Mxi$.
+Note that the cobordism $(W,\lambda)$ described above is always Weinstein when dim$(M)=3$ as every 2-dimensional Liouville domain admits a Weinstein structure.
+The proof of Theorem \ref{Thm:Cobordism} provides an explicit Weinstein handle decomposition of the cobordism $(W,\lambda)$ in the event that $\Sdom$ admits the structure of a Weinstein domain.
+The Weinstein decomposition of the handle $\mathcal{H}_{\Sigma}$ is roughly summarized by saying that a Weinstein $k$ handle in $\Sdom$ determines a Weinstein $k+1$ handle in the associated symplectic cobordism.

 When the components of $\Mxi$ appear as convex boundary components of a weak symplectic cobordism $(W,\omega)$ (see Definition \ref{Def:Weak}) and $i_{j}:\Sdom\rightarrow \Mxi$, $j=1,2$, are Liouville embeddings, then it is possible to attach a slightly modified version of $(H_{\Sigma},\omega_{\beta})$ to $\partial W$ as above, provided the vanishing of a cohomological obstruction.
-This obstruction always vanishes when $\mbox{dim}(M)=3$.
+This obstruction always vanishes when $\dim(M)=3$.
 See Section \ref{Sec:WeakHandle}.